createEndpoint

 // Expected: { userId: string, bookId: string }

-schemas is an optional configuration object that allows you to define Zod schemas to validate and type:
+The schemas object allows defining Zod schemas to validate and type:

 - Route parameters: #params-context